How graphene is enhancing earphone and headphone audio to another level

 Which earphones contain real graphene?

-In the last few years, there has been an increasing flood of graphene-enhanced earphones and headphones hitting the market (the vast majority of which are Chinese brands), and regrettably, positive reviews have been few and far between.
-We believe this reflects the lack of genuine graphene.
+In the last few years, there has been an increasing flood of graphene-enhanced earphones and headphones hitting the market (the vast majority of which are China-based brands), and regrettably, positive reviews have been few and far between.
+We believe this likely reflects the lack of genuine graphene.
 That is not to blame the brands themselves, as they may be totally unaware that the graphene in their earphones is not authentic